cs343d/assignment1-MiniAPL-release/README.md

 # MiniAPL

 In this assignment you will implement a tiny language for dense matrix operations called MiniAPL.
 MiniAPL scripts consist of expressions that build dense tensors (N-dimensional arrays) and print them to the terminal.
 MiniAPL script files end with `.mapl`.

 ## Getting LLVM

-This project has been tested and developed with LLVM 6.0, you can download it here: [https://releases.llvm.org/download.html#6.0.0](https://releases.llvm.org/download.html#6.0.0).
+This project has been tested and developed with LLVM 19.1.6 (released in December 2024).
+The latest versions of LLVM (> 15.0.0) will likely work, but this has not been tested.

 ### Extra LLVM Info